Ligature and/or Suicide Risk Reduction - Inpatient Psychiatric Units - Ligature Resistant Medical Beds

 Any examples are for illustrative purposes only.

 The Joint Commission has not specified a requirement for the number of ligature resistant beds on any given unit.
 This will depend on the needs of the patient population.
 The type of medical bed should be balanced based on the medical needs and the patients' risk for suicide.
-For patients who require medical beds that have ligature points, there must be appropriate mitigation plans and safety precautions in place.
-Justification for the use of the medical beds and plans to mitigate risk must be documented within the patients' medical record.
+If medical beds that contain ligature risks are being used within an inpatient and/or designated psychiatric unit, they must be identified on the organization's environmental risk assessment (as per NPSG.15.01.01 EP1).
+For patients who require medical beds that have ligature points, there must be appropriate mitigation plans and safety precautions in place, including 1:1 observation for patients determined to be at high risk for suicide who have access to the bed(s).
+Plans to mitigate risk must be documented within the patients' medical record (as per NPSG.15.01.01 EP4).
 The organization must consider these risks in patients' overall suicide/self-harm risk assessments and implement interventions to mitigate these risks.

-If these medical beds are being used within an inpatient psychiatric unit, safety provisions must be considered for all patients who could be at risk for suicide.
-Provisions may include locking the patient room door where a medical bed is being used when unoccupied, removing a medical bed from the unit if not in use, and/or any intervention that restricts access to the medical bed by other patients.
+In addition, if these medical beds are being used, safety provisions must be considered.
+Provisions may include, but are not limited to, locking the patient room door where a medical bed is being used when unoccupied, removing a medical bed from the unit if not in use, enacting the safety features of the bed, when appropriate, and/or enhanced environmental and safety rounding.
+These provisions must be addressed in the organization's environmental risk assessment and/or policies and procedures.

 Additional Resource